 Although most paid antivirus services start at $40 to $60 per year for one user, Sophos Home Premium protects up to 10 machines for $60 per year.
 It also lets you remotely manage and scan the small fleet of systems it protects and offers a decent set of parental controls.

-On the downside, though, Sophos' passive performance hit on Macs was the highest of any of the seven programs we recently reviewed (although it was still not that bad) and its malware-detecting abilities have not been independently tested recently.
+On the downside, though, Sophos' passive performance hit on Macs was the highest of any of the seven programs we recently reviewed (although it was still not that bad).

 Sophos Home Premium costs and what's covered

 Sophos Home Premium for Mac costs $60 per year, though it's often deeply discounted.
 It supports Macs running macOS 10.11 (OS X El Capitan) or later, with a minimum of 4GB of storage available and 4GB of memory.
 On PCs, it supports Windows 7 and later.
 We haven't recently reviewed its Windows capabilities, so we can't tell you if it should be included among the best antivirus software overall.

 If you're short on cash, the Sophos Home Free program that kicks in after Sophos Home Premium's 30-day trial period retains the premium plan's parental web filtering and remote management, as well as the core antivirus protections.

 But you'll be limited to three machines on a single Sophos account, and will lose tech support, webcam protection and some sophisticated anti-malware features such as dedicated anti-ransomware protection.

 Sophos Home Premium keeps Macs free of malware using traditional signature-based detection by matching suspicious files to known malware.
 It uses its artificial-intelligence system and machine learning to apply lessons from its user base to recognize new malware strains.